LittleDragonInc/Rare-Fish/README.md

 Rare Fish
 =========
 The first game designed.
-First usage of javascript.
+First usage of javascript alongside the phaser engine.

 Usage
 =========